 LSWW prepares your children to understand and contribute to our ever changing world.

 Our school implements the NSW curriculum in ways that complement your child’s learning journey.
-We are advocates of systematically collecting and using data to identify the individual needs of students.
-We provide responsive, researched based intervention programs sourced from Macquarie University.
-In addition we utilise formative and summative data to drive our learning and teaching programs in our classrooms.
+We systematically collect and use data to identify the individual needs of students.
+We provide responsive, researched-based intervention programs sourced from Macquarie University and provide extension challenges for students who demonstrate mastery of grade level knowledge and skills.

-Everything we do – from the range of technologies we use, the agile learning spaces we’ve developed, the pedagogical philosophies we promote and the incorporation of our school values – invite a lifelong dedication to learning and growing in Christ.
+Everything we do – from the range of technologies we use, the agile learning spaces we’ve developed, the pedagogical philosophies we promote and the incorporation of our school values – invite a lifelong dedication to learning.

 Our dedicated, innovative and experienced classroom teaching staff, specialist teachers and support teachers, work together to provide rich, engaging and authentic learning experiences.
 Every teacher and learning assistant provides exemplary pastoral care and models the values of our school in their teaching.